-If you have noticed any of the above symptoms, it is likely that there is too much engine oil in the reserve and steps should be taken to fix the problem.
+If you have noticed any of the above symptoms, it is likely that there is too much engine oil in reserve and steps should be taken to fix the problem.
 To ensure that there is excess oil, stop your car somewhere safe and shut off the engine.
 Open the hood and check the dipstick oil level to see the oil stain.
 Most probably it will be above the top marking indicating that excess oil is present.

 Removing Excess Oil